extendr/extendr/paper.md

 # Summary

-For many Scientists, Statisticians, and Data Scientists, the programming language R is irreplaceble.
+For many Scientists, Statisticians, and Data Scientists, the programming language R is irreplaceable.
 R is an interpreted programming language that aims towards statistical software, and visualisations.
-It offers support on many platforms, the official interpretor is written in C, and it is a WebAssembly version called [webR](https://docs.r-wasm.org/webr/latest/).
+It offers support on many platforms, the official interpreter is written in C, and there is WebAssembly support by [webR](https://docs.r-wasm.org/webr/latest/).

 R's ecosystem contains many packages, primarily written by research scientists, specialists and professionals, where packages fall between long-standing and robust solutions, and cutting-edge research software.
-While a dynamic typed, interpreted language lends itself towards the non-programmer crowd, there is a need for performant, maintainable, and versatile qualities.
+While a dynamically typed, interpreted language lends itself towards the non-programmer crowd, there is a need for performant, maintainable, and versatile qualities.
 This is achievable for the R community, by having extensibility as a core feature of the language.

-Natively, R provide binding capabilities to Fortran, C and C++, mainly through its C-API, and also providing integrated tooling for working with other programming languages in R. On top of official support, there are many community-driven efforts to offer binding to R, from many languages like Julia, Python, Java, JavaScript, etc. The official R-package repository CRAN[^CRAN] hosts several packages.
+Natively, R provides tools to compile and embed Fortran, C, and C++ code.
+The binding happens through R's C-API.
+The official R-package repository CRAN[^CRAN] hosts several community-driven efforts for providing bindings to R, from many languages like Julia, Python, Java, JavaScript, etc.

 [^CRAN]: Comprehensive R Archive Network

-extendr offers a binding project aiming to bring Rust to the R ecosystem.
+extendr offers a project aimed at (automatic) binding of Rust to the R ecosystem.
 This is accomplished by providing an opinionated, ergonomics-focused, and rich suite of software packages in order to facilitate R-users' developer experience with Rust.
 There is a community-expectation that R is the front-end to working with other